 --to option, so it's now possible to

-specifically target machines when expanding service capacity:
+specifically target machines when expanding application capacity:

 juju deploy --constraints="mem=4G" openstack-dashboard juju add-unit --to 1 rabbitmq-server